-The highly pathogenic H5N6 avian influenza or bird flu has been found confirmed in a farm in Nueva Ecija after a reported increase in death of 1,500 out of 15,000 quails.
+The highly pathogenic H5N6 avian influenza or bird flu has been confirmed in a farm in Nueva Ecija after a reported increase in deaths of 1,500 out of 15,000 quails.
 The Department of Agriculture (DA) has already banned the sale of quail meat and eggs within the farm’s one-kilometer radius.
-Twenty-five thousand birds have already been surgically stamped out since then.
+Twenty-five thousand birds have already been surgically stamped out since.

 In 2017, the same strain caused the death of 200,000 birds in Pampanga.
-There are no affected humans in the country so far, as per DA secretary William Dar.
+There are no affected humans in the country so far, according to DA Secretary William Dar.
 Twenty-four cases of H5N6-caused human infection, including seven deaths, have been recorded in China since 2014.